 We expect to launch the Real Wallet program, which will offer credit card and debit card products, in 2024.
 We will be the Real Wallet program manager providing services to our bank partner in support of the program.
 We and our bank partner will be subject to increasingly demanding regulatory requirements.
 Federal regulation of the banking industry, along with tax and accounting laws, regulations, rules, and standards, may limit operations significantly and control the methods by which business is conducted.
 In addition, compliance with laws and regulations can be difficult and costly, and changes to laws and regulations can impose additional compliance requirements.
 In particular, regulatory requirements affect our bank partner's lending practices, among other aspects of their business.
-Furthermore, the regulatory agencies have extremely broad discretion in their interpretation of the regulatory agency's assessment of the quality of our originating bank partner's assets, operations, lending practices, investment practices, or other aspects of their business changes, it may impact our bank's partner's ability to support the Real Wallet program, which could have a negative impact on our results of operations.
+Furthermore, the regulatory agencies have extremely broad discretion in their interpretation of the regulatory agency's assessment of the quality of our originating bank partner's loan portfolios and other assets.
+If any regulatory agency's assessment of the quality of our originating bank partner's ability to support the Real Wallet program, which could have a negative impact on our results of operations.